mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 ===========

 All file tree components ending in `.gz` in the tree displayed above should be compressed, and the suffix corresponds to the compression method.
-Exact compression method to be decided.